deadbaed/pass-menubar/readme.md

 ## Technical details

-Interface is written in SwiftUI
+Interface is written in SwiftUI.

+It's my first macOS app, so feel free to contribute (especially in the UI part)!

 Libraries used: